Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Mathew Malkin about 3 years ago
+Mathew Malkin over 3 years ago

 I am a Land Park homeowner and I support the housing element and the elimination of exclusionary single family zoning.
 The proposed recommendations seem like a sensible approach to the housing crisis and skyrocketing growth.
 Contrary to what the anti-development advocates say, the only way we can maintain our communities is to scale them upwards and make room.
 Opponents believe "If you build it, they will come."
 To the contrary, "they're" already coming regardless and if we aren't ambitious then ONLY "they" can afford to own homes here.